SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ### Exposing the PubSub+ Software Event Broker Services

+#### Specifying Service Type

-[PubSub+ services](//docs.solace.com/Configuring-and-Managing/Default-Port-Numbers.htm#Software) can be exposed through one of the [Kubernetes service types](//kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) by specifying the `service.type` parameter:
+[PubSub+ services](//docs.solace.com/Configuring-and-Managing/Default-Port-Numbers.htm#Software) can be exposed through one of the following [Kubernetes service types](//kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) by specifying the `service.type` parameter:

-* LoadBalancer - an external load balancer (default)
+* LoadBalancer (default) - a load balancer, typically externally accessible depending on the K8s provider.
-* NodePort
+* NodePort - maps PubSub+ services to a port on a Kubernetes node; external access depends on access to the node.
-* ClusterIP
+* ClusterIP - internal access only from within K8s.

+Additionally, for all above service types, external access can be configured through K8s Ingress (see next section).

 To support [Internal load balancers](//kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer), provider-specific service annotation may be added through defining the `service.annotations` parameter.